linode/docs/docs/guides/web-servers/apache/how-to-install-and-configure-fastcgi-and-php-fpm-on-debian-10/index.md

 ---
 slug: how-to-install-and-configure-fastcgi-and-php-fpm-on-debian-10
 description: "This guide will show you how to install mod_fcgid and PHP-FPM on Debian 10 with a basic configuration that uses socket connections instead of TCP."
-og_description: "This guide will show you how to install mod_fcgid and PHP-FPM on Debian 10.
+og_description: "This guide will show you how to install mod_fcgid and PHP-FPM using Debian 10 and PHP 7.3.
 It will also provide a basic configuration that uses socket based connections, instead of TCP."
 keywords: ['list','of','keywords','and key phrases']
 tags: ["web server","apache","debian","php"]
 license: '[CC BY-ND 4.0](https://creativecommons.org/licenses/by-nd/4.0)'
 published: 2020-02-27
+modified: 2023-08-21
 modified_by:
   name: Linode
-title: "Installing and Configuring FastCGI and PHP-FPM on Debian 10"
+title: "Installing and Configuring FastCGI and PHP-FPM Using Debian 10 and PHP 7.3"
-title_meta: "How to Install FastCGI and PHP-FPM on Debian 10"
+title_meta: "How to Install FastCGI and PHP-FPM Using Debian 10 and PHP 7.3"
 relations:
     platform:
         key: install-fastcgi-php-fpm